Parent–teacher association: Our Children magazine

 The first issue of National Parent Teacher Association's Our Children magazine – then named The National Congress of Mothers Magazine – was printed in November 1906.
-The purpose of the magazine was to give voice to National PTA's ambitions and to spread the word of its work and mission.
+The purpose of the magazine was to voice the National PTA's ambitions and to spread the word of its work and mission.

-The magazine's title was changed in December 1909 to Child Welfare, when its focus was solely on the organization's main concern.
-By the 1930s, the sophistication of the magazine grew tremendously as it then featured in-depth articles by leading experts in fields such as education, health and child welfare.
-These works were illustrated by bountiful photos and lively pen-and-ink illustrations.
-Starting in September 1934, the magazine received another makeover where it was published in an oversized format and renamed as the National Parent-Teacher, "to more definitely associate the publication with the parent-teacher movement."
+The magazine's title was changed in December 1909 to Child Welfare as this was the organization's main concern at the time.
+By the 1930s, the magazine then featured longer articles by leading experts in fields such as education, health and child welfare.
+Starting in September 1934, the magazine received another makeover where it was published in an oversized format and renamed as the National Parent-Teacher, "to more definitely associate the publication with the parent–teacher movement."

 More changes came in 1961 with another new name—The PTA Magazine—under the editorial leadership of Eva Grant.
 She led the magazine to its period of widest influence and greatest circulation from 1939 to 1972.
-During that time, the magazine featured prominent regular contributors such as J. Edgar Hoover and Margaret Mead, and offered more information for parents than ever before.
+During that time, the magazine featured prominent regular contributors such as J. Edgar Hoover and Margaret Mead.

-In 1975, The PTA Magazine was replaced by PTA Today, a more modest publication that evolved out of the former National PTA Bulletin and appeared in tabloid form during its first three years.
-Eventually, PTA Today returned to a typical magazine format that was circulated mostly to local PTA units and kept them abreast of National PTA events and programs and provided useful parenting information.
+In 1975, The PTA Magazine was replaced by PTA Today, publication that evolved from the former National PTA Bulletin and initially appeared in tabloid form for its first three years.
+Eventually, PTA Today returned to a typical magazine format that was circulated mostly to local PTA units and kept them abreast of National PTA events and programs and provided parenting information.

 The final major makeover took place in September 1995 when it was made more colorful and became Our Children in line with the founders' theme of the first convention that "All Children Are Our Children."
 In recent years, Our Children was published bi-monthly, five times per year and distributed to local and state PTA presidents, state PTA board members, state office personnel and a limited number of paid subscribers.

-In fall 2015, Our Children was moved to a digital online format geared towards parents.
+In fall 2015, Our Children moved to a digital online format geared towards parents.
 It is now a monthly online publication, with one print edition distribution in the spring.

 Parent teacher organization

-A parent teacher organization (PTO) is a formal organization that consists of parents, teachers and school staff.
-The organization's goals may vary from organization to organization, but essentially the goals include volunteerism of parents, encouragement of teachers and students, community involvement, and welfare of students and families.
+A parent teacher organization (PTO) is a formal organization that consists of parents, teachers, and school staff.
+The organization's goals may vary from organization to organization but the core goals include parent volunteerism, teacher and student encouragement, community involvement, and student and family welfare.
 It is not affiliated with the national Parent-Teacher Association (PTA) or Parent-Teacher-Student Association (PTSA).
 The PTA is a national association of millions of members and thousands of local units that provides leadership training and staff support.